89nora/Emotion_Detection/README.md

 # Emotion_Detection

-This project will contain multiple repositories reflecting different prototypes in the process of developing the final prototype testing a collective affective loop
+This project reflects the development of our 'Date Evaluator' prototype testing the concept of a collective affective loop in the context of Affective Computing.